In February 2020, Ahmaud Arbery was shot and killed in broad daylight while out for a run in a South Georgian town in the US.

 Now, over a year later, three men have been convicted of his murder, after shooting and chasing the 25-year-old through their neighbourhood.

-Gregory McMichael, 65, his son Travis McMichael, 35, and their neighbour William "Roddie" Bryan, 52, were charged with murder, aggravated assault, false imprisonment and criminal intent to commit a felony.
+Gregory McMichael, 65, his son Travis McMichael, 35, and their neighbour William "Roddie" Bryan, 52, have been sentenced to life in prison for the murder, aggravated assault, false imprisonment and criminal intent to commit a felony.

 WATCH: Ahmaud’s family is demanding justice.
 Here’s their lawyer.
 Post continues after video.